chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 }
 ```

-But an even better solution is to create a script which automatically updates the configuration with the correct values by calling `chainctl`.
-If you do this, you should also set the credential lifetime to a much shorter period with the `–ttl` flag e.g:
+But an even more secure solution would be to create a script which automatically updates the configuration with the correct values by calling `chainctl`.
+If you do this, you should also set the credential lifetime to a much shorter period with the `–ttl` flag:

 ```shell
 chainctl auth configure-docker --pull-token –ttl 10m
 ```

 This will set the lifetime to 10 minutes, which limits the risk posed if the token should leak.
 You can also set the lifetime to a longer period for more manual configurations.

 ## Updating Versioned Images

-By default, Renovate should now open PRs for any out-of-date versions of images.
-For example, you can run Renovate with the following Dockerfile:
+By default, Renovate will now open PRs for any out-of-date versions of images it finds.
+For example, you can run Renovate by pushing the following Dockerfile to a repository overseen by Renovate:

 ```
 FROM cgr.dev/chainguard.edu/python:3.11-dev AS builder